-In 1946, Picasso first set foot into the Madoura Pottery studio, and later began a prolific partnership between himself and Georges and Suzanne Ramie, owners of the studio.
+In 1946, Pablo Picasso first set foot into the Madoura Pottery studio, and later began a prolific partnership between himself and Georges and Suzanne Ramie, owners of the studio.
 He approached this ceramic medium with the same inventiveness and imagination he brought to his previous paintings and prints.
 This would result in the creation of more than 1,000 plates, vases and plaques etc. numbered from editions of 25 to editions of 500 and some unique pieces.
 Broadly speaking, Picasso ceramics were produced in two methods:

 1st: Directly replicating the shape and decoration of an original ceramic piece as closely as possible.